scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 A major part of machine learning research typically involves a large number of computational experiments run with many different hyperparameter settings.
 This process holds many practical challenges, such as bookkeeping and maintaining reproducibility.
-To make matters worse, experiments are often run on diverse and heterogeneous environments ranging from laptops to cloud computing nodes.
+To make matters worse, experiments are often run on diverse and heterogeneous environments, ranging from laptops to cloud computing nodes.
-Due to deadline pressure and the inherently unpredictable nature of research there is usually little incentive for researchers to build robust infrastructures.
+Due to deadline pressure and the inherently unpredictable nature of research, there is usually little incentive for researchers to build robust infrastructures.
 As a result, research code often evolves quickly and compromises important aspects like bookkeeping and reproducibility.